timofeysie/heroes2/README.md

 But, clearly, now the dynamic model driven form module is not set up correctly.
 Really, it needs to be in it's own module, as we have just done with the heroes module.

-The next section in the sprawling advanced routing & navigation page will create another module called crisis center.
+The next section in the sprawling advanced routing and navigation page will create another module called crisis center.
 So, all in favor of taking out the dynamic questions form until after we have more practice creating a module, say aye!

 The form never looked good where it was anyhow.
-The plan now is to create a form creation page with admin privlidges.
+The plan now is to create a form creation page with admin privileges.
-And then have those created forms fillable by anyone.
+And then have those created forms fill-able by anyone.
 Yes, the features are half-baked, but this is a learning exercise, so we can let it slide for now.
 Really the form stuff should be its own project, but it is convenient to do all the practice here for now.